 You can go in and manually change the IP address that is used with your device, replacing it with something called a static IP address.
 These user-assigned IP addresses are great for getting around certain Internet restrictions but do leave you vulnerable to the risk of hacking, particularly if your firewall is not up to snuff or nonexistent.

 Though your router can issue between 100 to 250 IP addresses, this does not mean that 100 devices can use the wireless network at the same time.
 Each individual router places restrictions as to how many devices can be connected simultaneously.
-Some routers allow for eight devices at once, others allow for just four.
-Check the instructions that accompanied your router for more information.
+Some routers allow for eight devices at once, while others allow for just four.
+You may be able to connect devices via the ethernet ports, but it’s best if you check the instructions that accompanied your router for more information.

 What happens if your router runs out of IP addresses?